MarceloPrado/has-changed-path/README.md

 The action itself is pretty simple - take a look at `entrypoint.sh` ;) .

 Basically, the latest commit SHA is compared with the latest commit in path.
-If they're the same, it means the path was changed at this commit and the action output is `true`.
+If they're the same, it means the path was changed and the action output is `true`.

 To get the lastest commit in path, we're using `git log -1 --format=format:%H --full-diff $PATHS_TO_SEARCH`.